 It wasn't until Thursday that she saw him again, and the bell was of no help to her there; he was already present when she came in.
 Her heart leaped violently when she saw him, curled up in an overstuffed armchair with a ratty muffler wrapped around his neck.
 His face was pale, and he looked tired.
 As silently as she could, she took a nearby table and spread her papers out – but she spent more time watching him that afternoon than she did working.
 His eyes were green, she saw, and his boyish face was the most beautiful thing she'd ever seen.
 She felt dizzy and saturated with his mere presence.

-He had nearly fallen asleep in his chair when a gorgeous black girl came rushing up to him, her tiny body almost vibrating with energy.
+He had nearly fallen asleep in his chair when a striking black girl came rushing up to him, her tiny body almost vibrating with energy.
 “Peter!” she said, swooping down over him and shaking him awake.
 “There you are – fancy falling asleep here!
 This is what you get for not coming home at night.”
 She moved like a bird, like a dancer, small and graceful and swift.
 Her bleach-blonde hair was cut into a short shaggy bob, and piercings gleamed at her ears, nose, and eyebrows.
 Her green jacket was worn, but chic – fashionable and flattering in the way that Wendy's clothes never seemed to be.

 The boy – Peter – stirred, mumbling, “Bell?
 That you?”